fountainment/cherrysoda-engine/README.md

 # CherrySoda Engine

-A game engine based on bgfx and SDL2
+A game engine based on bgfx and SDL2 (at a very early stage)

 ## Requirements